trajin

 [trajnames <file1>,...,<fileN>] Do not automatically search for additional replica trajectories; use comma-separated list of trajectory names.

 Read in trajectory specified by filename.
-See recognized trajectory file formats.
+See recognized trajectory for currently recognized trajectory file formats.
 If just the <start> argument is given, all frames from <start> to the last frame of the trajectory will be read.
 To read in a trajectory with offsets where the last frame # is not known, specify the last keyword instead of a <stop> argument, e.g.

 trajin Test1.crd 10 last 2